-Open the application which contains the relationship you want to edit.
+Open the app that contains the relationship you want to enhance with lookup fields.

-If you've created a relationship between tables in two different applications, open the application that contains the details table.
-(Don't know what this is?
-Read about relationships.)
+If you created a relationship between tables in two different apps (a cross-app relationship), open the application that contains the child table.

-Click the relationship that you want to edit.
+Select the relationship that you want to edit.
+The relationship properties appear:

-On the New Lookup Fields page, select up to three lookup fields from the Master table that you want to display in the Details table.
+On the New Lookup Fields page, select up to three lookup fields from the parent table that you want to display in the child table.

 To add more lookup fields, repeat the previous two steps.